gogoair/react-combo-select/README.md

 ### scrollHeight, scrollMaxHeight and prefferedDirection
 scrollHeight lets you choose height of the scrollable options area.
 Similarily, scrollMaxHeight will set max-height.
-Both of those props require preferredDirection prop, which allows you to choose the direction of the options area.
+Both of those props require preferredDirection prop, which allows you to choose the direction in which the dropdown opens.

 ```javascript